fenziie/fenziie/README.md

 ### Hey there! 👋

-My name is Callum, and I am an Aussie teen that moved to Scotland in 2023.
+My name is Callum Burrows, and I am an Aussie teen that moved to Scotland in 2023.
 I love programming in Python, Java and Javascript.
 Have a great day! :)